jamesk14022/chess_ocr/README.md

 ## ♞ Chess OCR ♞

-Extract, parse and find errors in algebraic chess notation, like that found in e.g
+Extract, parse and find errors in chess notation from PNG images.
+Algebraic notation without piece graphics is supported, like that found in e.g

 - "My System" by Aron Nimzowitsch
 - "Silman's Complete Endgame Course" by Jeremy Silman